StachRedeker/Minimal-Maintenance-Mode/README.md

-# WP Minimal Maintenance Mode
+# Minimal Maintenance Mode
 > The most minimalistic maintenance mode plugin for WordPress.
 Enable maintenance mode, show a custom message.

 ## Description
-The WP Minimal Maintenance Mode plugin is a simple and lightweight solution to enable a maintenance mode on your WordPress website.
+The Minimal Maintenance Mode plugin is a simple and lightweight solution to enable a maintenance mode on your WordPress website.
 The plugin is free, fast, and can be deployed within minutes.
 When the maintenance mode is active, the plugin displays a customizable message for all not-logged-in users.
 It is possible to set a custom secret phase that users can append to the website URL to get access, even if they are not logged in.

 ![Maintenance Mode in action](/assets/activated.png)
-_Image: WP Minimal Maintenance Mode in action._
+_Image: Minimal Maintenance Mode in action._

 ## Features
 - Enable a maintenance mode to restrict access to your website.